illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 - Name (nvarchar(50))

 Use "SQL Database Server" project to create database tables.
-Deploy this database locally and fill with generated data.
+Deploy this database locally and fill with random test data.

 2. Create data access layer for the database tables.
 Use Entity Framework.